Richard A. Peterson

 United States Mint

 Richard A. Peterson was named Deputy Director of the United States Mint on January 25, 2011.
-A member of the Mint team since October 2008, Mr. Peterson served as Associate Director for Manufacturing prior to assuming his current position.
+Before becoming its top executive, he served as the Mint's Associate Director for Manufacturing for two years.

 The United States Mint is the world's largest manufacturer of coins, medals and numismatic products.
 Headquartered in Washington, DC, it has operating facilities in Denver, Philadelphia, San Francisco and West Point, New York, and has responsibility for the U.S. Bullion Depository at Fort Knox, Kentucky.